EmilyNecciai/quizam/README.md

 | Baiyang | [cffhr99](https://github.com/cffhr99) | Database Schema, Sql Queries, Package - Puppeteer |
 | Gaye Proctor | [gayebroni](https://github.com/gayebroni) | About Me, Documentation, Sample Questions for Seed, Came Up with the name "Quizam" |

-## Demo
-Coming soon!

 ## Usage
-To use this project, go to the live site (coming soon)!
+To use this project, go to the live site [here](https://quizam.herokuapp.com/)!

 ## Contribution
 To contribute to this project, clone or fork the repo, then run `npm i express puppeteer mysql2 sequelize bcrypt express-handlebars`.